Miami Crushes No. 3 Notre Dame 41-8; Hurricanes Make Playoff Push Amid Upsets

 People are missing point.
 Yes, Wimbush looked bad.
 But he is YOUR GUY, you ride him and let him figure it out.
 Not bench him.
 Poor form.2017-11-12 03:08:17

 With Wimbush unable to get things going through the air, the Irish still had star running back Josh Adams to turn to.
 He had elevated himself into the Heisman conversation with four straight 100-yard games from Sept.
 30 through Oct.
-28, but the past two games have been a different story.
+28, but the past two contests have been a different story.

-Adams followed up his 22-yard effort against Wake Forest with 40 yards on 16 carries Saturday.
+Adams followed his 22-yard effort against Wake Forest with 40 yards on 16 carries Saturday.
 Brody Logan of Fox 5 DC had this assessment of what happened to Adams against Miami:

 Brody Logan @BrodyLogan